Scientific Name: Antilocapra americana peninsularis

 Ghosts of the Desert

 Peninsular pronghorn, or los berrendos, are also known locally as los fantasmas del desierto or “ghosts of the desert” because their coloration allows them to blend in with the surrounding terrain, and because they can disappear at high speed.
 They are the world’s fastest living hoofed mammals and the second-fastest land mammals, cruising at 40-60 mph for one hour or more.
 (Cheetahs run up to 70 mph, but only for short bursts).
-Pronghorns’ cloven hooves are padded to absorb shock from over-20-foot strides at top speed.Their oxygen consumption is three times greater than that of other similar-sized animals.
+Pronghorns’ cloven hooves are padded to absorb shock from 27-foot strides at top speed.Their oxygen consumption is three times greater than that of other similar-sized animals.
 The windpipe measures up to two inches in diameter (by comparison, a human’s is three-quarters of an inch).
 Pronghorn also have an enlarged heart and lungs to aid oxygen consumption, and run with mouth open and tongue hanging out to take in more air.
 Pronghorn moms have one or two 7- to 8-pound fawns that take steps just 30 minutes after birth.
 At four days old, fawns can outrun humans, and in one week, they can outrun dogs and horseback-riders over short distances.